About Fire Ladders:

 - Keep the head side up to 3 feet from the desired point.

 - Use the safety belt during climbing up the ladder.

-- Keep your face towards the ladder during using the ladder.
-Hold the ladder firmly during working.
+- Keep your face on the ladder during using the ladder.
+Hold the ladder firmly during work.